kchandra423/KImages/README.md

 Textures should be created using the TextureBuilder class, as the Texture class itself is abstract since gifs use a different subclass than other image types.

 ## Credit
-The gifs were animated with the help of this gif decoding library: https://github.com/DhyanB/Open-Imaging Uses the Processing graphics library to display images.
+The gifs were animated with the help of this gif decoding library: https://github.com/DhyanB/Open-Imaging \n Uses the Processing graphics library to display images.